 Fortnum & Mason Jubilee

-Most of us can’t remember a time when Queen Elizabeth II didn’t sit on the throne.
-But after 70 years, how much do we really know about the Queen?
+For a long time, most of us couldn’t remember a time when Queen Elizabeth II didn’t sit on the throne.
+But after 70 years, how much did we really know about the woman who wore the crown?

 As a regular supplier to the Royal Household, Fortnum’s has developed an impeccable understanding of the Queen’s tastes.